enkelmedia/NewsletterStudio-Documentation/content/package/3.0.0/develop/merge-field-providers.md

 ## Extending Merge Fields
 It's possible to add custom merge fields to the email editor, this is useful if you create a custom integration and would like to append more dynamic fields that the editor can choose from so that they don't have to remember the exact placeholder.
 A custom merge field provider must implement `ICampaignEmailMergeFieldProvider`or `ITransactionalEmailMergeFieldProvider` depending on what context it's needed for.

-Many times a Merge Field Provider is created togheter with a [Recipient List Provider](../develop/recipient-list-providers.md)
+Many times a Merge Field Provider is created together with a [Recipient List Provider](../develop/recipient-list-providers.md)

 ### Example